Smooth melted chocolate spread (Incomplete: max_output_tokens)

 Do chocolate chips temper well?

-Often not ideally.
-Many chips contain stabilizers designed to help them hold shape during baking, and that can make tempering less predictable.
+Often not perfectly.
+Many chips contain additives designed to help them hold shape in baking, which can make tempering less predictable.

 Does refrigeration ruin temper?

-Not automatically, but it can create condensation and surface problems.
-Cool, stable room temperature is preferable when possible.
+Not necessarily, but it can create condensation and cause surface problems.
+A cool, stable room temperature is usually better.

-Tempering is easiest to understand when you stop thinking of it as a kitchen ritual and start thinking of it as crystal management.
-The temperatures matter because cocoa butter crystals are selective about when they form, persist, and melt.
-Good temper means giving Form V crystals the advantage.
-Everything associated with fine chocolate, from gloss to contraction to snap and shine, follows from that microscopic order.
+Tempering chocolate is easiest to understand when you stop thinking of it as a ritual and start thinking of it as crystal management.
+The temperatures matter because cocoa butter molecules are selective about how they pack together.
+The stirring matters because crystals must be distributed evenly.
+The cooling and reheating matter because only certain crystal forms create the finish you want.

 Discover more from Life Happens!